Therapy for a Vampire: Release

 The film premiered at the 2014 Zurich Film Festival.
 It had an Austrian theatrical release on 19 December 2014.

 Reception

-Rotten Tomatoes, a review aggregator, reports a 63% approval rating based on 30 reviews and a rating average of 6.2 out of 10.

 The film won the Audience Award for Best Foreign Feature at the 2015 Fantasia International Film Festival.
 At the 2016 Austrian Film Awards, Karl Fischer received a nomination for Best Supporting Actor, Monika Buttinger for costumes, and Sam Dopona for makeup.